Filament rotation in the California L1482 cloud: Discussion

 Given the lack of rotation in lower mass turbulence simulations and lower mass clouds, the observations we present here would then lead to the suggestion that there must be some other mechanism for filament rotation in higher mass clouds.
 As mentioned above, the magnetic field is the only agent capable of playing this role \citep[see e.g., ][and references therein]{hennebelle18,schleicher2018}.
 It may potentially act via magnetic breaking (by analogy to stars).
 This would imply that all filaments that are rotating must remove inner angular momentum via the magnetic field in order to collapse.
 The magnetic field would transport this rotational energy from small scales near the filament spines to larger radii.
 The observation of the more evolved L1482-North filament within this same cloud and just to the north, with fragmentation, accompanying protostar formation and no clear rotational signature, may support this idea of filament evolution.
 On the other hand, if the rotational signature is an imprint set by the earlier and diffuse ISM phase of cloud evolution, the question remains as to why lower mass clouds and their lower line-mass but still star-forming filaments are not rotating.
 Either the filaments where never rotating, which could be related to their mass-scale as suggested here, or observations and simulations should be able to capture an earlier lower-density phase of angular momentum dissipation.

 We speculate that the structures reminiscent of helical or double helix loops seen here (see Figure~\ref{pv}), in Orion~A \citep[][]{gonzalez19} and possibly to be seen in the G28.37$+$0.07 cloud \citep[][]{kong19}, are the anchors of the magnetic fields.
 In this case, these would also be inevitable features of massive star forming filaments.
 If correct, this would make magnetic fields an essential feature of (massive) star and cluster forming filaments.
-Linking the rotational signatures to the magnetic field naturally leads to a torsional or helical--like field morphology.
+Linking the rotational signatures to the magnetic field naturally leads to a torsional, helical, or bow--like field morphology.
 The observed velocity flip perpendicular to the L1482-South ridgeline (Figure~\ref{fig:aligned_tracers}) is also accompanied by a flip in the magnetic field \citep[][]{tahani2018} in California on larger scales, a flip that these authors interpreted as a possible signature of magnetic field helicity.
+The connection between the large-scale inferred field geometry and the small scale velocity feature we detect is not presently understood and must be investigated in future work.